Skip to main content

 Rural Health Information Hub

 Women with opioid use disorder (OUD) experience a different set of risk factors, consequences, and barriers to accessing treatment for OUD compared to men.
-Because of the biological and sociological differences between women and men, women stand to benefit from gender-responsive services.
+Because of the biological and sociological differences between women and men, women stand to benefit from services that account for those differences.
 To improve treatment for women, rural programs providing medication for opioid use disorder (MOUD) can seek to partner with a range of social service agencies that target women and families.
 These partnerships may support training, referrals, and co-location of services for women.
-Rural MOUD programs can ensure their policies and practices acknowledge gender differences.

-There are also special considerations for treating pregnant people with OUD.
+There are also special considerations for treating pregnant women with OUD.
 Some medical providers hesitate to prescribe medications to those who are pregnant due to concern of harming the fetus.
-This may result in pregnant people avoiding medical care for OUD; however, data show that MOUD is an effective approach to integrating prenatal care and treatment for OUD.
+This may result in pregnant women avoiding medical care for OUD; however, data show that MOUD is an effective approach to integrating prenatal care and treatment for OUD.

-The Substance Abuse and Mental Health Services Administration's (SAMHSA) clinical guidance indicates that healthcare providers should make individualized treatment decisions when treating pregnant people.
-There are also state- and national-level guidelines for treating pregnant people that rural MOUD programs should consider during implementation.
+The Substance Abuse and Mental Health Services Administration's (SAMHSA) clinical guidance indicates that healthcare providers should make individualized treatment decisions when treating pregnant women.
+There are also state- and national-level guidelines for treating pregnant women that rural MOUD programs should consider during implementation.

 Resources to Learn More